ibm-cloud-docs/vpc/console-tutorial.md

 1. Select whether the default security group allows inbound SSH and ping traffic to virtual server instances in this VPC.
 We'll configure more rules for the default security group later.
 1. _Optional:_ Select whether you want to enable your VPC to access classic infrastructure resources.
 For more information, see [Setting up access to classic infrastructure](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure).

-    You can only enable a VPC for classic access while creating it.
+    You can only enable a VPC for classic access while creating the VPC.
 In addition, you can only have one classic access VPC in your account at any time.
     {: important}

 1. _Optional:_ Clear the **Default address prefixes** option if you don't want to assign default address prefixes to each zone in your VPC.
 After you create your VPC, you can go to its details page and set your own address prefixes.